Yuanyuan-Yuan/Yuanyuan-Yuan.github.io/_pages/about.md

 I am a tenure-track assistant professor in the School of Software at Tsinghua University.
 My research mainly focuses on the ***safety*** and ***security*** of ***AI systems***.

+Before joining Tsinghua University, I was a post-doc researcher at ETH Zurich, working with Prof. [Zhendong Su](https://people.inf.ethz.ch/suz/).
+I obtained my Ph.D. degree from HKUST in 2024 under the supervision of Prof. [Shuai Wang](https://www.cse.ust.hk/~shuaiw/), and my B.S. degree from Fudan University in 2020.

 *E-mail: yyyuan@tsinghua.edu.cn*

-<span style="color:red">**Openings:**</span> I am looking for self-motivated students (**Post-doc, PhD, Master, and Undergraduate**) with research interests in Security, AI, and Software Engineering.
+> **Openings:** I am looking for self-motivated students (Post-doc, PhD, Master, and Undergraduate) with research interests in Security, AI, and Software Engineering.
 If you are interested in joining my group, please drop me an email with your CV and transcripts.

-Before joining Tsinghua University, I was a post-doc researcher at ETH Zurich, working with Prof. [Zhendong Su](https://people.inf.ethz.ch/suz/).
-I obtained my Ph.D. in Computer Science and Engineering from The Hong Kong University of Science and Technology (HKUST) in 2024 under the supervision of Prof. [Shuai Wang](https://www.cse.ust.hk/~shuaiw/), and my B.S. in Computer Science from Fudan University in 2020.

 <!-- ## Research Interests